plausible/website/_posts/2022-06-20-how-we-built-a-1m-arr-open-source-saas.md

 We launched on Product Hunt.
 This is typically a big event for new startups.
 Product Hunt was worthwhile, but it's not our core growth strategy, so it was just another day for us.
 We didn't put all of our eggs in this one basket.

-Launching on community sites gives your project a spotlight for a few days, but it's not a sustainable channel to acquire customers in the long term— it brings that famous spike of hope after which follows the flat line of nope.
+Launching on community sites gives your project a spotlight for a few days, but it's not a sustainable channel to acquire customers in the long term.
+It brings that famous spike of hope after which follows the flat line of nope.

 We got more than 1,000 visitors and 15 trial signups from Product Hunt on the launch day but only a few days later we were getting fewer than 20 visitors from there.
-As far as we're concerned, launches like this are nice, but they're not necessary for continued growth.
+As far as we're concerned, launches like this are nice, but they don't mean much for your continued growth.

 Here's [how not to launch on Product Hunt (and lessons from our successful launch)](https://plausible.io/blog/product-hunt-launch).

 ### September: Paid out our first salaries ($5,035 MRR)

 On September 10th, we paid the first salaries for the two of us.
 Even though our wages didn't match what we could command on the job market, we were thrilled to see a green entry on the bank account, paid from our open source project.
 Pretty wild.
-It feels great to be able to pay our rent from an open source project.
+It feels great to be able to pay your rent from an open source project.

 ### October: Changing our open source license ($6,378 MRR)